-The Statement of Support for the Cerrado Manifesto is currently endorsed by nearly 140 global FMCG companies and institutional investors.
+The Statement of Support for the Cerrado Manifesto is currently endorsed by approximately 160 global FMCG companies and institutional investors.

 The FAIRR Initiative is calling on investors to stand alongside companies in sending a clear message that there is widespread industry support to halt deforestation in the Cerrado, adopt sustainable land management practices and mitigate financial risks associated with deforestation and climate change.

-FAIRR and our partners are working to build investor support to drive discussions between producers, industry, consumer organisations and civil society to build practical solutions for eradicating deforestation in Brazil’s Cerrado biome.
+FAIRR and its partners are working to build investor support to drive discussions between producers, retailers, consumer organisations and civil society to build practical solutions to eradicate deforestation in Brazil’s Cerrado biome.

 Statement of Support for the objectives of the Cerrado Manifesto